DataDog/documentation/content/en/logs/archives/rehydrating.md

 ### Add new historical views

 1. **Select the archive** from which you wish to rehydrate log events.
-Only archives that are [configured to use role delegation][4] are available for rehydrating.
+Only archives that are [configured to use role delegation](#permissions) are available for rehydrating.

 2. **Choose the time period** for which you wish to rehydrate log events.
 The time period must be older than 24 hours.

 3. **Input the query**.
-The query syntax is the same as that of the [log explorer search][5], but is limited to log attributes, [reserved attributes][6], and free text search on the message.
+The query syntax is the same as that of the [log explorer search][4], but is limited to log attributes, [reserved attributes][5], and free text search on the message.
 You must include a service argument.

 4. **Name your historical view**.
 Names must begin with a lowercase letter and can only contain lowercase letters, numbers, and the `-` character.